Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beamforming Principles

 where $a$ is a complex constant.
 In Section \ref{ed}, we straightforwardly present the expressions of ${{\mathbf{a}}_r}$ for different types of arrays.
 Here, we focus on a simple example, i.e., ULA, to illustrate the relation between the mathematical expression (\ref{ula0}) and its physical mechanism.

 Fig. \ref{ula} plots the incoming signal wave to the receiver, in which $d_a$ is the antenna space and $\varphi$ is the arrival angle.
 It is obvious that for the same wavefront, the rightmost element receives it first, and the leftmost element receives it last.
 The wave-path difference between adjacent elements is ${d_a}\sin \varphi$.
-As wave distance increases a wavelength $\lambda$, the wave phase increases $2\pi$.
+As the distance increases $\lambda$, the phase increases $2\pi$.
 Thus, the phase difference between adjacent elements is